PlantardArthur/brain-heart-axis-posture-respiration/README.md

     And compute blood pressure values and baroreflex sensitivity (BRS) using CVR Analysis (Pichot et al., 2024).

     Compute HRV spectral components using the Discrete Wavelet Transform (Daubechies 4 mother wavelet) applied to the R-R interval (RRI) series resampled at 2.4 Hz, using 7 decomposition levels (2, 4, 8, 16, 32, 64, and 128 Hz), following Pichot et al. (1999) and using CVR Analysis.
 Result as a matrix (LF or HF frequency X N Times), for all frequency bands.
-3. Compute brain-heart coupling metrics for each condition
+3. Compute brain-heart coupling metrics for each condition:

     Compute brain-heart interplay indices using the Brain-Heart Interaction Indexes toolbox, Github : https://github.com/CatramboneVincenzo/Brain-Heart-Interaction-Indexes.

-4. Statistical comparisons across conditions
+4. Statistical comparisons across conditions:

     Conditions were compared using the Friedman test followed by pairwise Wilcoxon signed-rank tests, with correction for multiple comparisons via spatial permutation testing.